 The Heath folks took care of testing regimes, vaccine roll-out, test sites and hospitalisation.
 SA Police looked after all other things such as border entry, quarantine medi-hotels and contact tracing.
 Their load was just as huge.

 I remember SA Police manning the online applications for return to SA.
 I was rejected twice.
 First the official and automated notice of rejection.
 Shortly after a follow-up email which was clearly done by a human.
-And clearly personalised to my situation and with advice what to do.
+And clearly personalised and with empathy for my situation.
+And with advice what to do.
 This was hugely appreciated and my thanks to SA Police.

 SA Health Admin misses a beat